secretstartups/handbook/support/support-ops/training/zd_sfdc_sync.html.md

 Manager review the merge request and add their approval (or comments).
 Once approval has been added, an implementation date can be determined.

-**Note**: All merge requests in the zendesk-automations repo should contain the following labels (the same as with issues):
+**Note**: All merge requests in the zd-sfdc-sync-main repo should contain the following labels (the same as with issues):

 * "Support-Ops-Category::Other"